technojam/pre-membership-task-2k19/Competitive/README.md

     Input: exp = “[(])”
     Output: Not Balanced

-## Question 3: Write a function which takes n is input and returns the corresponding nth fibonacci number.
+## Question 3: Write a function which takes n as input and returns the corresponding nth fibonacci number.
     NOTE: You have to use recursion.
           You have to make sure program works even for 100th fibonacci number.